 The Vis Moot is a hub of social activity with numerous social events including tours of Vienna, goulash dinners, welcome receptions and parties being organised every year by the moot organisers and the moot alumni association.
 As well as the active social calendar there is also a programme of lectures, seminars and networking events for moot participants, coaches, academics and members of the Vis Moot community during the week.
 The competition itself takes place over 4 to 5 days typically from the Saturday of the week before Easter until the Thursday of the following week.

 Each year the moot organisers develop a problem scenario involving an international sale transaction to which the Vienna Convention on the International Sale of Goods (1980) is applicable and which is subject to international commercial arbitration under the rules of a particular arbitration organisation.
 Each year a different organisation provides its arbitration rules.

 As part of its team’s preparation Edinburgh Law School organises a Pre-Moot competition for students to practice and obtain practitioner feedback.
-This will be held in March 2019.
-Further details will be posted closer to the date but we would encourage all interested parties to save the date.

 Over the years, their support has allowed us to host teams from all over the world here in Scotland as well as contributing to the success of the team.